Setup and Installation

 NOTE: For security purposes, we recommend using the Connection String Password field and the substitution variable to ensure the password is not shown on screen.
 However, you can also embed the password directly within your connection string.
 For example: Server = localhost;Port=3306;uid=root;pwd=my_password;database=gatewaymysql;.

 You can add as many data sources as necessary.
 The Data Source Name must be unique for each connection defined within a specific OneStream Smart Integration Connector Local Gateway Server.
 Names can be re-used across deployed instances of the Windows Service across your network.
-See the examples below for connection string examples to a variety of relational data sources such as PostgreSQL, SQL, and ODBC, and Oracle.
+See below for connection string examples to a variety of relational data sources such as PostgreSQL, SQL, and ODBC, and Oracle.
 Connection Strings are encrypted automatically.
 You can edit the plain text string by clicking the ellipsis.

 NOTE: Oracle databases require drivers and specific configuration provided by Oracle.